 - the use of psychology to promote behavior management

 - the need for a smartphone or another form of mobile technology

 The program starts with a questionnaire, which collects information about an individual’s goals, demographic characteristics, eating habits, activities, and more.

 Through the app, individuals receive a daily calorie budget.
 They enter what they eat, their weight, and their exercise each day.

 Noom provide individualized daily targets and tips, which they call a curriculum, to encourage positive changes.
 They also connect users with trained cognitive behavior coaches and support groups.

 There are no meal plans or forbidden foods with Noom.
 Instead, the program has a simple color-coded system, which uses red, yellow, and green — like a traffic light — to signal nutrient content and the need for portion control.

-Researchers say that the Jenny Craig program includes all the elements of a comprehensive lifestyle intervention, which the guidelines from the American Heart Association (AHA), the American College of Cardiology, and The Obesity Society list as:
+Researchers say that the Jenny Craig program includes all the elements of a comprehensive lifestyle intervention, which the guidelines from the

 - activity level

 Long-term weight loss success is most likely when people lose